April 2026

 For businesses using WhatsApp Business, the introduction of usernames changes how customers start and continue conversations.

 When companies adopt usernames, their phone numbers may no longer be the primary public identifier.
+This mirrors how social media has become a search engine — discoverability through handles, not just links.

 This makes communication more seamless and familiar to people used to social media messaging.